casoetan/fire-database/api/README.md

 # NJ-DB API

-Example application to show using the nj-db module
+Example application using the nj-db module